iamaanahmad/alpenglow-verifier/docs/counterexample_analysis_guide.md

 2. **Implementation Soundness**: All protocol features work as intended
 3. **Property Completeness**: All safety, liveness, and resilience requirements are met
 4. **Fault Tolerance**: The system handles all tested fault scenarios correctly
-5. **Hackathon Readiness**: The verification meets all award criteria
+5. **Production Readiness**: The verification meets all quality criteria

 ### Verification Confidence
 - **Exhaustive Testing**: Small configurations completely explored